Warren E. Hearnes: Political career

-Governor
+Governor of Missouri

-In 1964 he challenged the remnants of the Tom Pendergast political machine in the race for governor.
+In 1964, Hearnes challenged the remnants of the Tom Pendergast political machine in the race for governor.
 During the primary he campaigned against Kansas City establishment candidate Hilary A. Bush charging, "At one time all Missouri was controlled from Kansas City by a man named Pendergast.
 This type of machine politics should never be allowed to rear its ugly head again in Missouri politics."
 Among Hearnes' plans was an effort to gain support in western Missouri by the establishment of a four-year college (Missouri Western State University) in the population center of St. Joseph, Missouri despite the presence of a state college (Northwest Missouri State University) less than 50 miles away in the much smaller city of Maryville, Missouri.

 Hearnes also campaigned against the Central Trust Bank of Jefferson City, Missouri (which, since its 1902 founding by Lon Stephens, had been the central depository for state funds), saying that the bank's power was creating an atmosphere where establishment forces would "select rather than elect" a leader.

 Hearnes won the primary over Bush with 51.9% of the vote.
 In the general election he won by more than 500,000 votes and 62% of the vote, defeating Republican Ethan A.H.
 Shepley, chancellor of Washington University in St. Louis.
 His lieutenant governor in the race was Thomas Eagleton.
 In 1965 the constitution was amended to permit governors to serve two consecutive terms.

+Hearnes considered running as a favorite son candidate in the 1968 Democratic Party presidential primaries, but ultimately withdrew his candidacy.
+He chaired the Missouri delegation to the 1968 Democratic National Convention, which was selected by a traditional caucus of party members and overwhelmingly supported the candidacy of Hubert Humphrey.
+At the convention, he spoke in support of President Lyndon B. Johnson's Vietnam policy.
+Despite this, Hearnes voted to pass a minority report from the convention's Rules Committee which ultimately established the McGovern-Fraser Commission, which would substantially democratize the Democratic primaries.
+Historians of the primary process have disputed whether Hearnes was confused when he made his vote, or whether he had been convinced by the arguments that a more open primary process was preferable.
+Hearnes' vote was instrumental to the passage of the minority report, as the entire Missouri delegation followed his lead; this supplied the report with its margin of victory.